-As well as being used an abbreviation of post, pulse, page, pence and (in some countries at least) peso, the letter P is also the chemical symbol for phosphorus, a symbol representing pressure, poise, power and momentum in different branches of science, a particular branch of the Celtic languages in a linguistics, an indication to play softly in a piece of classical music, a function in statistical mathematics, and a designation of the clarity of a video or television screen (in which case—as in the p of 1080p—it stands for “progressive scan”).
-Despite all of these uses, however, P is on average one of the least-used letters of the alphabet, accounting for roughly two percent of any page of English text.
-So why not push P’s profile, by partaking in a few of these perfectly passable P words?
+The letter P is used as an abbreviation of post, pulse, page, pence and (in some countries at least) peso; the chemical symbol for phosphorus, a symbol representing pressure, poise, power, and momentum in different branches of science; a particular branch of the Celtic languages in a linguistics, an indication to play softly in a piece of classical music, a function in statistical mathematics, and a designation of the clarity of a video or television screen (in which case—as in the p of 1080p—it stands for “progressive scan”).
+Despite all of these uses, however, P is on average one of the least-used letters of the alphabet, accounting for roughly 2 percent of any page of English text.
+So why not push P’s profile by partaking in a few of these perfectly passable P words?

 Pabulum is a Latin word meaning “fodder” or “nourishment,” which can be used in English to refer to any foodstuff that supports or nourishes.
 Derived from the same root, pabulation is the proper name for the process of feeding yourself, and if something is pabular or pabulous, then it’s nourishing or wholesome.